insight-platform/Savant/docs/adapters.md

 ### DEALER/ROUTER

-This is a generally recommended pair to use when you don't need multiple subscribers or can implement such duplication somehow.
-It is reliable socket pair: the `DEALER` will block if `ROUTER`'s queue is full.
+This is a recommended pair to use when you don't need to duplicate the messages to multiple subscribers or can implement such duplication programmatically.
+It is a reliable socket pair: the `DEALER` will block if the `ROUTER`'s queue is full.

 Source-to-Framework communication (connect/bind).
 This is a typical scheme of communication.